 The first byte sent from the master device to the EEPROM following the START condition is the control byte (See Figure 5-1).
-The first four bits of the control byte is the Control Code.
-When accessing the EEPROM memory area, the Control Code is "1010" both for read and for write operations.
-When accessing the OTP Security Registers, the Control Code is "1011" both for read and for write operations.
-The next three bits of the control byte are the enable bits (E2, E1 and E0), which are "000" for an RM24C128AF-0 device and "111" for an RM24C128AF-7 device.
+The first four bits of the control byte indicate the control code.
+When accessing the EEPROM memory area, the control code is "1010" both for read and for write operations.
+When accessing the OTP Security Registers, the control code is "1011" both for read and for write operations.

+The next three bits of the control byte are the enable bits (E2, E1 and E0), which are "000" for an RM24C64AF-0 device and "111" for an RM24C64AF-7 device.
 The E0, E1 and E2 bits sent in the control byte must correspond to the internal E0, E1 and E2 bits for a device to be selected.
 In effect, the E0, E1 and E2 bits in the control register act as the three MSB bits of a word address.
-These three bits allow the use of up to eight I2C devices on the same bus, of which one can be an RM24C128AF-0 device and one can be an RM24C128AF-7 device.
-The last bit of the control byte (R/W) defines the operation to be performed, read or write: if set to a one, a read operation is selected; if set to a zero, a write operation is selected.
+These three bits allow the use of up to eight I2C devices on the same bus, of which one can be an RM24C64AF-0 device and one can be an RM24C64AF-7 device.
+The last bit of the control byte (R/W) defines the operation to be performed, read or write.
+If set to a logic one, a read operation is selected.
+If set to a logic zero, a write operation is selected.

 Figure 5-1.
-Control Byte, EEPROM access
+Control Byte, EEPROM Access